Posted on

 Superfast Steel Epoxy Putty Stick

-Fast working epoxy putty used to seal all holes in the pipe
+Fast working steel epoxy putty used to seal the pinhole leak in the hose

 SylWrap HD Pipe Repair Bandage